Frederick-Chon/Royal-Fashion/README.md

 - **Product Management**: View a catalog of fashion products with sorting and filtering options.
 - **Shopping Cart**: Add, remove, and manage items in the cart with real-time updates.
 - **Payment Processing**: Secure payment integration using Stripe.
+  - Test Stripe's card payment functionality using the card number `4242 4242 4242 4242`, with any valid expiration date (MM/YY) and CVV.
 - **State Management**: Powered by Redux Toolkit with persistence using Redux Persist.
 - **Styling**: Customizable styles implemented with Styled Components.